nguyenminhtien1993/group_2/README.md

 <li>
 Feedback form: the level of saticfaction of customer about content, image, video of categories for kids, adult and the origami guide book.</br>
 </ol>

+<b>Note: After downloading the code from Github, you must use the command npm i react-scripts to download the node module library</b>

 ## Members of group